 Sock Invitations — Want your party to truly be a sock hop?
 Send your guests invitations written on a crazy sock!
 Suggest that they wear their brightest, silliest, or most outrageous socks to the party, or ask for a donation of a pair of socks from each guest to give to a local charity.

 45 Record Invitations — Scour second hand stores for old 45 records, or make some of your own out of black posterboard.
 Write up your party information on a smaller sized circular label for the inner part of the record.
 If you use real records, be sure to send them in padded envelopes so that they don’t break in the mail.
-Here are some 45 record invitations (and some others we like) that you can purchase from our friends at Amazon:
+Here are some fun sock hop party invitations that you can purchase from our friends at Amazon:

 Sock Hop Decorations